sofia-domracheva/quantum-jets/README.md

 ```
 python -m qjets --kernel all          # RBF and linear SVM
 python -m qjets --qubit-dims 4 6      # which PCA dimensions to run
-python -m qjets --n-samples 10000     # size of the samples
+python -m qjets --n-samples 10000     # size of the balanced sample
-python -m qjets --device GPU          # GPU simulator, if available (CPU is the default)
+python -m qjets --device CPU          # CPU, GPU or auto (auto is the default and picks the CPU)
 ```

 All options: `python -m qjets --help`